 In addition, the results included:

 Decrease in LOS from 8 days to 5.7 days

 Early discontinuation of IVF

 Decreased 90-day complications from 2.1 to 1.3 per patient

 Study authors found that the implementation of ERAS improved the consistency of care.
 The theories of ERAS appeared to drive improvements including maintenance of euvolemia by avoiding excess fluids, multimodal pain prevention and early feeding.

 Study authors found that ERAS is safe for pediatric patients who undergo reconstructive operations requiring bowel anastomosis.
-A multicentered study is underway to determine if the cost-effectiveness of postsurgical outcomes improves through the use of ERAS protocols.
+A multicenter study expanding inclusion criteria, procedures and protocols is underway.
+Authors will also study whether cost-effectiveness of postsurgical outcomes improves through the use of ERAS protocols.